Find a Local Christmas Card Photographer for a Professional Holiday Photoshoot

 Fun At Home Holiday Card Photo Ideas

 Sometimes you don’t have to go far!
-Arrange the living room in a fun way, set up a camera, or get a Christmas Card photographer who is experienced with at-home photoshoots to capture your family in their natural habitat.
+Arrange the living room in a fun way, set up a camera, or get a Christmas Card photographer who is experienced with at-home mini session to capture your family in their natural habitat.
 You’ll be extra comfortable and you’ll get to remember how your home looked in the years to come.

 Get out the silly pajamas, strings of lights, champagne, and anything else festive you have around the house!
 Make it a party.

 Family Christmas Card Photoshoot: Let Kids Be Kids!

 Go easy on the kids!
 Don’t pressure them to be perfect.
 Children absolutely sense the tension and will turn on you because they are uncomfortable.
 Let them be kids!
 Capturing your family candidly and organically is what every professional Christmas Card photographer strives for — but kids are unpredictable so maybe keep some snacks or candies handy.

 A good trick for handling children in Christmas card photos is to give them a job!
 Have them hold an ornament, or focus on holding a coin in their hands.
 It’s a great trick to keep them still for a few moments!

 How to Arrange People in a Christmas Card Photoshoot

 Try to get everyone’s faces on the same level.
 Pick up small kids or sit together on a blanket.
 This way you can capture a grand family portrait as well as cozy intimate family moments.
-You want to create a sense of balance, so mix the heights during your Christmas Card photoshoot so it doesn’t look too unnatural.
+You want to create a sense of balance, so mix the heights during your Christmas mini session so it doesn’t look too unnatural.

 Do Something Active in Your Christmas Card Photography